-You are currently CEO of Newgate Communications, part of SEC Newgate S.p.A., the world’s fastest growing global communications consultancy which you are Deputy Group CEO of.
-What challenges did you face in your previous position or positions which made you a success in your current role as you occupy today?
+You are currently CEO of Newgate Communications, part of SEC Newgate S.p.A., the world’s fastest growing global communications consultancy which you are Deputy Group CEO of, what bought about the formation of SEC Newgate?

 Having an entrepreneurial spirit is also an essential quality because our entire group is run by people who have founded their own agencies – it is that entrepreneurial spirit which guides the research, advocacy and communication skills that we employ to assist our clients with their own corporate entrepreneurial aims.